neuromorphicsystems/lzip/README.md

-A simple Python library to encode and decode Lzip archives chunk by chunk.
+`lzip` is a Python wrapper for lzlib (https://www.nongnu.org/lzip/lzlib.html) to encode and decode Lzip archives (https://www.nongnu.org/lzip/).

-See https://www.nongnu.org/lzip/ for details on the Lzip format.
+This package is compatible with arbitrary byte sequences but provides features to facilitate interoperability with Numpy's `frombuffer` and `tobytes` functions.
+Decoding and encoding can be performed in chunks, enabling the decompression, processing and compression of files that do not fit in RAM.
+URLs can be used as well to download, decompress and process the chunks of a remote Lzip archive in one go.

 ```sh
 pip3 install lzip